 Integrating M2M communication in transportation has to undergo a safety and security engineering process conform to the safety and security norms applicable to the respective domain (such as ISO/SAE 21434 for road vehicles and DO-178C, DO-254, DO-326A and ARP4754 in the aeronautics domain).
 This process will typically involve the following activities.
 First, vulnerable assets have to be identified (such as here the communication channel).
-Second, for each asset the potential threats have to be collected (e.g. by a keywordguided method such as STRIDE).
+Second, for each asset the potential threats have to be collected (e.g., by a keywordguided method such as STRIDE).
 And third, for each threat a risk level has to be determined.
 The risk level is typically determined by, on the one hand, rating the safety impact of the threat, and, on the other hand, rating the likelihood that the threat can be implemented.
 As a result, the risk level will decide whether protection by security controls is required, and to which assurance level the corresponding security requirements have to be validated.

 When it comes to integrating security controls and security systems the most relevant and widely adopted standard is Common Criteria (CC) (ISO/IEC 15408).
+It is the standard that is widely adopted to evaluate security products and systems.
 This standard allows us to define a profile of security requirements for a target of evaluation that fall into security functional requirements, and assurance requirements.
-The latter specify that the security functional requirements must be validated to a sufficient assurance level.
+The latter specify that the security functional requiremens must be validated to a sufficient assurance level.
 While a CC profile provides a clear interface between safety and security this should not be taken as an excuse to stop short of a stronger integration between security and safety engineering.
 Without it important safety measures that can mitigate security risks might be overlooked.

-Problem and Contribution: To sum up, while there is a vast design space of key establishment methods available, some of them with CC evaluation, there is a lack of process of how to engineer a solution while integrating both security and safety: how to assess the threats and risks that come with a particular key establishment method in a specific context?
+Problem and Contribution: While there is a vast design space of key establishment methods and products available, some of them with CC evaluation, there is a lack of process of how to engineer a solution while integrating both security and safety: how to assess the threats and risks that come with a particular key establishment method in a specific context?
 And how to iteratively refine a key establishment method under development such that risk is mitigated to an acceptable level?
 In this paper, we put forward and illustrate an approach that addresses these questions.

+We proceed as follows.
 In Section II we motivate and present our overall approach.
 Our approach is based on the concept of connection compromise states, which define how key establishment can fail, and provide a finer-grained interface between security and safety.
 In Section III we motivate and illustrate our approach by means of the TAGA use case.
-In Section IV we give a workflow on how to assess and mitigate the safety impact starting from the connection compromise states.
+In Section IV we devise several concrete measures that can be added to mitigate risk.
+In Section V we give a workflow on how to assess and mitigate the safety impact starting from the connection compromise states.
 In particular, we highlight the important role of simulation in this workflow.
-In Section V we draw conclusions and discuss future work.
+In Section VI we put our work in context with related work.
+In Section VII we draw conclusions and discuss future work.